ava-labs/core-mobile/BEST_PRACTICES.md

 #### What about sharing styles?
 The way we organize our components means there aren't many opportunities to share styles between components.
 The component library (or design system) defines a base set of components that take care of most UI/styling needs.
 If you are creating a new component outside of the component library you are likely using styling simply to glue component library components together.
 These component library components are the basic building blocks of our UI and will become the substrate for the data components.

 Even when two components may have the same data or UI requirements those requirements may change over time.
-Colocation ensures the each data and UI requirement only support one component.
+Collocation ensures that each data and UI requirement only support one component.

-#### When not to Colocate
+#### When not to Collocate
 * Some components don't have any data or styling requirements.
-In these cases there won't be any need for colocation.
+In these cases there won't be any need for collocation.
 * There are times when UI requirements can be shared.
 We share these UI requirements through a Theme.
-For the UI requirements that are not shared they should be colocated with the component they will be supporting.
+For the UI requirements that are not shared they should be collocated with the component they will be supporting.

-#### Colocation Style
+#### Collocation Style
 It's convenient to have the code that is most likely to be edited near the top of the file.
 For this reason we prefer to place the component, with it's Props interface above it.
 The styling is next.
-This is depicted in the first colocation code example.
+This is depicted in the first collocation code example.

 ```typescript jsx
 interface Props {